-- Congestion: Edge computing will assist the wide-area network cope with the increased traffic.
+Edge computing will assist the wide-area network in coping with the increased traffic.
 By decreasing the amount of bandwidth we use, we will be able to save time and money.
 This is a significant barrier in the age of mobile computing and the Internet of Things.
 Rather than overwhelming the network with relatively unimportant raw data, edge devices will process, filter, and compress data locally.

-- Bandwidth: The edge computing topology will enable IoT devices in situations where network connection is unstable.
+The edge computing topology will enable IoT devices in situations where a network connection is unstable.
 Examples of such environments are offshore oil rigs, distant power facilities, and remote military installations.
 Even if the cloud connection is irregular, local compute and storage resources will enable ongoing operation.

 Edge computing: Things to consider

-- Rationale behind the strategy: Understanding the need for edge computing for the organisation is the first vital element we have to focus on.
-It is important to clearly define the technical and business problems that the organisation is trying to solve.
+- The rationale behind the strategy: Understanding the need for edge computing for the organization is the first vital element we have to focus on.
+It is important to clearly define the technical and business problems that the organization is trying to solve.

 - Extensive monitoring: Edge architecture should be such that it enables comprehensive monitoring.
-Monitoring tools should provide an overview of deployment, configuration, security and cover metrics such as uptime, storage capacity and utilisation.
+Monitoring tools should provide an overview of deployment, configuration, and security and cover metrics such as uptime, storage capacity, and utilization.

-- Maintenance requirements: For successful implementation we need to look at all aspects ranging from security, connectivity, management to physical maintenance.
+- Maintenance requirements: For successful implementation, we need to look at all aspects ranging from security, connectivity, and management to physical maintenance.